A toss between recurring card payments vs direct debit: What’s your bet?

 ● Customer authorisation: The consumer consents to recurring payments by providing their payment information (typically a debit or credit card) to the system.

-● Storage of payment information: To prevent fraud, businesses have to mandatorily abide by rigorous standardisation, such as PCI-DSS (Payment Card Industry Data Security Standard), when storing payment details which use debit and credit cards.
+● Storing payment information: Stringent security protocols, such as PCI-DSS (Payment Card Industry Data Security Standard), play a major role in preventing fraud when storing debit and credit card details.

-● Automated billing: The business's payment processor charges the customer's card on the agreed-upon schedule without the need for any manual intervention from either party.
+● Automated billing: Pre-approved transactions enable the payment processor to charge the customer on the agreed date without further intervention from either party.

 What is a recurring card payment?